-Before continuing with the activities in Phase 1, organization establishes a partnership with a community that is interested in completing Phase 1 activities.
+Before continuing with the activities in Phase 1, organization establishes a partnership with a priority community that is interested in completing Phase 1 activities.
+Review the Culturally Responsive Evaluation Resource Guide for additional resources and guidance on how to engage stakeholders throughout solution design, refinement, and testing.